 Why Get an Annulment of Marriage?

 A few reasons exist, and all have very different motivations.
 Some people don’t want the perceived social stigma that could come with a divorce.
 Others are devout Catholics, and in the event they ever want to remarry, an annulment may be the only option.

 The third (and perhaps most common) reason is an annulment of marriage returns both spouses to the status they had before marriage.
 This includes property ownership and other assets.
 If you annul a marriage, it’s as if it never happened; meaning you have the same rights to another person’s assets, property and earnings as you would if you had never married this person.
 This is most commonly used to dissolve short marriages, where very little was acquired in the way of joint assets.

 The grounds for a civil annulment can vary a bit by state, but generally speaking, it requires one, or more, of the following reasons:

 - Fraud: This also includes misrepresentation.
 If one spouse concealed or lied about something significant within the marriage, it falls into this category.
 Example: lying about whether or not they want (or are able) to have children.

 - No consummation: If a spouse is physically unable to have intercourse, unbeknownst to their partner, then this can be considered grounds.

 - Lacking soundness of mind: This could mean the spouses were too impaired by drugs or alcohol to have known what they were doing.
-Many a Vegas wedding is annulled as a result of this one.
+Many Vegas weddings end in annulment as a result of this one.

-- Force: If marriage was not consensual, or one party was forced in one way or another to go through with it.
+- Force: If marriage was not consensual, or one party forces the other party in one way or another to go through with it.